anderbarrena/500kNED/README.md

   files.

   http://ixa2.si.ehu.es/500kNED-download/entities.tar.gz Unzip the
   data in ssv/train/ folder.
-Contains all the prepocessed contexts for all the entities in Wikipedia (06Nov2014 dump)
+Contains all the preprocessed contexts for all the entities in Wikipedia (06Nov2014 dump)

 # **Bash Scripts**